 Is there anyone who can help me understand and negotiate?

-There are various people out there who can help you understand and negotiate your contract – these include the BMA, your colleagues as well as us at Wesleyan.
-The BMA have even published a ‘Salaried GPs Handbook’ to help you.
+There are various people out there who can help you understand and negotiate your contract, including the BMA and your colleagues, as well as us at Wesleyan.